 But what do you need to get started?
 Not much, it turns out.

-Resistance Bands, Free-Weights and Stability Balls
+1) Home Gym Equipment Basics: Resistance Bands, Free-Weights and Stability Balls

 The absolute minimum equipment for a home gym is a variety of resistance bands.
 There are almost limitless exercises you can perform with a good set of resistance bands.
 They come in a few types:

-– Super Bands: (I recommend starting out with a 1/2" band, like the Red WODFitters band)
+– Super Bands: (I recommend starting out with a 1/2″ band, like the Red WODFitters band).

-Adjustable-weight dumbbells (pictured below) are the best bang for your buck and the most compact if space is a consideration.
+Free-WeightsAs you progress, you’ll probably want to invest in some free weights.
+Great options for a home gym include: -Kettlebells -Dumbbells –PowerBlock adjustable-weight dumbbells Adjustable-weight dumbbells (pictured below) are the best bang for your buck and the most compact if space is a consideration.
 They have a different feel from traditional dumbbells or kettlebells but you can sub them for any exercise that would require a dumbbell.

 There is actually a difference between brands when it come to kettlebells.
 Many kettlebell exercises require the kettlebell to rotate through your grip (during a kettlebell swing, for example) so buy something with smooth, seamless metal handles (not coated in plastic!).
 The two websites mentioned above sell high-quality kettlebells fit that bill.

 They are also an amazing tool for birth prep exercises (think pelvic tilts or pelvic circles) and practicing comfort measures you might use during labor.
 Postpartum, you can even bounce your babe on one.
 Stability balls are so versatile during the childbearing year- it makes a lot of sense to add one to your kit.

-Here’s a tip for sizing your stability ball: If you are 5’6"- 5’11” choose a 65 cm ball.
+Here’s a tip for sizing your stability ball: If you are 5’6″- 5’11” choose a 65 cm ball.
 If you are over 6 feet tall, choose a 75 cm ball.
-If you are under 5’6", choose a 55cm ball.
+If you are under 5’6″, choose a 55cm ball.
 If you consider yourself extremely petite, you might need to go even smaller.
 The rule of thumb is that when the ball is filled properly (check individual manufacturer specs), you should be able to sit on it and your legs should make a 90 degree angle with the floor.

-2) Nice to have: Weight bench, TRX
+2) Nice To Have: Weight Bench, TRX Suspension Trainer

 If you’ve got some extra cash, two really versatile items are a weight bench and a suspension trainer.